 Are you using spreadsheets to manage your patent portfolio?

-The utility as well as the supply and demand of IP has seen a significant shift in the last decade and so has the way leading companies are viewing IP.
-A decade ago companies wielded IP more as a way to gain competitive advantage by excluding others, but today the best IP strategy is to collaborate rather than confront.
+The utility, supply, and demand of IP have seen a significant shift in the last decade, and so has the way leading companies view IP.
+A decade ago, companies wielded IP more as a way to gain competitive advantage by excluding others, but today, the best IP strategy is to collaborate rather than confront.

-Legislation in the US is making it tough to weaponize patents for companies with big portfolios (supply-side).
-Alternatively, digital disruption is creating a much wider market for IP (demand side).
-This makes the IP owners look at these companies less as competition and more as a market.
-These shifts are creating new opportunities for companies that are “big” on IP to cooperate with traditional companies that may be “short.”
+Legislation in the US makes weaponizing patents for companies with big portfolios (supply-side) tough.
+Alternatively, digital disruption is creating a much wider market for IP (demand-side).
+This makes IP owners look at these companies less as competition and more as a market.
+These shifts are creating new opportunities for companies “big” on IP to cooperate with traditional companies that may be “short.”

 Classic, exclusionary IP strategy is not dead, but companies need to master a more sophisticated and nuanced playbook for creating competitive advantage through IP.
 Moreover, as economic and technological developments accelerate, the shelf life of patents and many other IP assets shorten.
-Needing to renew their IP portfolios more frequently, companies are becoming more judicious in choosing where to invest.
+Companies needing to renew their IP portfolios more frequently are becoming more judicious in choosing where to invest.
 These developments collectively reduce IP risks to companies — and decrease the attractiveness of strategies with a sole focus on creating value through patent assertion.

-This shift in fundamentals of IP strategies demands an ever alert IP group lead by visionary heads of IP teams.
-What this shift also demands is to use the huge amount of data available to help innovators shape and pursue their innovation strategies.
+This shift in fundamentals of IP strategies demands an ever-alert IP group led by visionary heads of IP teams.
+This shift also demands using the huge amount of data available to help innovators shape and pursue their strategies.
 This, in turn, demands access to advanced IP analytics that can help CTOs and IP heads follow the IP current.
-To all these decision-makers, the information below may be helpful in leaving the old ways of assessing IP and create a new system that is robust enough to handle the IP strategy challenges of today’s world.
+To all these decision-makers, the information below may be helpful in leaving the old ways of assessing IP and creating a new system that is robust enough to handle the IP strategy challenges of today’s world.

-Are you responsible for managing and growing the patent portfolio of your company?
+Are you responsible for managing and growing your company’s patent portfolio?
 Yes?

-Okay, if you said yes, then I believe you must have been asked the type of questions below.
-And if not yet, the C-suite or leadership is definitely going to throw these questions your way:
+Okay, if you said yes, I believe you must have been asked the questions below.
+And if not yet, the C-suite or leadership is going to throw these questions your way:

-- Can you align our patent portfolio with business strategies with constant monitoring?
+• Can you align our patent portfolio with business strategies that are constantly monitored?

 Now before we move ahead, I have another question to ask: Are you using Excel spreadsheets to manage your patent portfolio?

-I may appear bit straightforward here but spreadsheets are not at all a good resource to manage patent portfolios and taking business decisions.
+I may appear a bit straightforward here, but spreadsheets are not a good resource for managing patent portfolios and making business decisions.

 Even Microsoft agrees that it shouldn’t be used as a business tool to make critical decisions as it comes with its own perils – formula errors, integration issues, data control access issues, etc.